Lucas-Gruber/cheat-sheets/apps/checkmk.md

 ## Backup/Restore for Sites

 ### Prerequisites
+>[!warning]
-In order to create backups on the source system and later 'restore' them on a target system, two main requirements must be met:
+in order to create backups on the source system and later 'restore' them on a target system, two main requirements must be met:
 1. The exact same Checkmk version must be installed on both systems, e.g. `2.1.0p1`.
 2. Both systems must have the same Checkmk edition installed, e.g. the **Checkmk Raw Edition**